BEFORE YOU ARRIVE

 The introductory activities will be completed by your enrollment in our CAPS 128 class, which is a 5-week course worth 1 credit.
 The CAPS 128 course is designed to help students adjust to US culture and understand the relationship between academic policies and immigration regulations.

-If you have not found place to live yet, we recommend you consult the section on Housing in the pre-arrival section above to assist you in your efforts to find a new home here in Las Vegas as soon as possible.
+If you have not yet found a place to live, we recommend you consult the section on Housing in the pre-arrival section above to assist you in your efforts to find a new home here in Las Vegas as soon as possible.